getdish/dish/docs/next.md

 Following are all "chunks" that will make significant improvements in feel/usability:

-- rating needs work, stars seem clunky
+- make the dishlistitem tap => dish search results better transition
+  - design sprint on search results page
+  - swipe back
+- show our sub-ratings inside restuarant view: michelin, infatuated, etc
 - tap image in DishListItem to go straight to gallery
-- design sprint on search results page
 - peek card at bottom when tapping on individual restaurant
   - pull it up to see full restaurant card
   - lets you swipe between images easily